Yusuf-M-Mirza/Project-2/README.md

 - **Remote workers are experiencing a statistically significant 37.8% higher burnout than their Onsite counterparts.** Thus backing the hypothesis:
   - **_"Work-arrangement is the most significant variable in determining levels of Burnout, with Remote employees experiencing it the most and Onsite employees experiencing it the least."_**

-- Onsite working arrangements are therefore shown to be the best and most sustainable.

 <p align="center">
   <img src="https://i.imgur.com/y64cyAT.png" alt="Burnout Levels" width="45%" />
   <img src="https://i.imgur.com/ioydxgr.png" alt="Aggregated Burnout Score" width="45%" />